|

 small weather radio that he had carried up.
 It's prediction

-decided that we would make a day climb to the summit
+that we would make a day climb to the summit of Sinister and

-of the ridge and several others with my camera of Lowell
+looking off of the ridge and several others with my camera

 there, a shoulder of rock forces us to drop.
 Along there,

-to skin.
-I found it most enjoyable to climb up right
+afar look impossible to skin.
+I found it most enjoyable to

-next to the glacier itself; although it may not be the
+climb up right next to the glacier itself; although it may

-an hour the most difficult act we initiated was to eat
+the next half an hour the most difficult act we initiated

-and take photos.
-John, who was waiting further up with
+was to eat and take photos.
+John, who was waiting further

-Josh had different plans.
-They involved a pair of skis
+up with Josh had different plans.
+They involved a pair of

 seats and hollers egged him on.
 My jealousy was significant;